sora-xor/sora-docs/src/nominating-validators.md

 # Nominating Validators

 Nominating validators is an important part of the SORA ecosystem as it helps to secure and decentralize the network.
-While you can nominate any validator, you should do research to make sure the validators you nominate are high quality and won't attack the network.
+While you can nominate any validator, you should do your own research to make sure the validators you nominate are high quality and won't attack the network.
 If validators cause harm to the network, you will lose money as a nominator!

 To provide some high quality validators on the network as a common good, the SORA Parliament maintains the following list of validators: